Nau3D/nau/README.md

 Interface applications:

-* GLFW
+* GLFW (composerImGui app)
-* GLUT
+* GLUT (nauGLUTDemo app)

-All source code or libs is provided in the package (apart from Opix) to prevent disruption when any of those packages is updated.
+For windows source code or libs are provided in the package (apart from Opix) to prevent disruption when any of those packages is updated.
+In Linux, it is required to install freeglut (to run nauGLUTDeno) or glfw3 (to run composerImGui), and DevIL for the texture handling.

 # CMAKE settings and requirements

 To build nau, with GLUT and GLFW (with ImGui) demo, the project is self-contained for Windows.
-For Linux install opengl, and devil
+For Linux install opengl, devil, and glfw3
 * Devil
 	* sudo apt-get install libdevil-dev
 * Freeglut (as a short cut to installing opengl)
 	* sudo apt-get install freeglut3-dev
+* GLFW3
+    * sudo apt-get install libglfw3
+    * sudo apt-get install libglfw3-dev

-Note: IF fail to compile freeglut try
+Note: IF it fails to compile freeglut try
 * cd /usr/include/X11/extensions
 * sudo ln –s XI.h XInput.h